newaetech/chipwhisperer/docs/windows-install.rst

    do).

    .. image:: _images/win-installer-2.png
+    :width: 600

  * Wait for the installation to finish.
 Note that a second window will open before the install finishes to complete additional steps.

    .. image:: _images/win-installer-3.png

-If you're on firmware x.23 or newer, you're all set!
-Drivers will be automatically installed when you plug your ChipWhisperer in.
-Otherwise, see :ref:`windows-drivers`.
+    :width: 800

+On ChipWhisperers with updated firmware, drivers will be automatically installed.
+If you run into issues when trying to connect, you may want to read our :ref:`page on drivers <windows-drivers>`.

 =====================
 Running ChipWhisperer